-The Private Clinic is committed to ensuring the privacy of our patients and website visitors.
+The Cosmetic Skin Clinic is committed to ensuring the privacy of our patients and website visitors.
 This policy explains what personal data we may collect about you when you interact with us and how we use it.

 - Service: We will only use your data to improve your experience of our services

 - Patient Safety: We will only use your sensitive personal data to ensure your care and safety

 - Keep in touch: We will only contact you about things you have shown an interest in

 - Who are we?